 Just when you thought you were free and clear of your chicken pox days, a rapidly spreading case of measles in the Hudson Valley will have you ready to add your doctor’s phone number to your speed dial list a.s.a.p.
-With the holidays right around the corner, here’s what you need to know about the outbreak and what you can do to stay healthy in the Hudson Valley.
+With warmer weather right around the corner, here’s what you need to know about the outbreak and what you can do to stay healthy in the Hudson Valley.

 September 2018: Month the first case of measles was reported in Rockland County